 How so?
-The short answer is open innovation - in all its inbound-outbound-coupled glory.
+The short answer is open innovation.

-As they contemplate their make-or-buy decisions, organizations start by considering a number of factors.
-Time, money, and talent all weigh in.
-When this decision takes place in what FastCompany8 calls "overdrive", however, the parameters multiply.
-In a fast-paced, hyperconnected world customers, suppliers, complementors, competitors, even governments all have a stake in the make-or-buy decision and its potential outcomes.
+As organizations contemplate their make-or-buy decisions, they start by considering a number of factors: time, money, and talent all weigh in.
+When this decision takes place, however, the parameters multiply.
+In a fast-paced, hyper-connected world customers, suppliers, competitors, and even governments all have a stake in the make-or-buy decision and its potential outcomes.

-From the first alliances in IT and healthcare in the 1970s, to modern-day ecosystems of cocreated value, collaboration for innovation is taking new and exciting forms.
-Take a recent co-creation exercise between journalists and VR specialists for a concept called immersive journalism9, or the way architecture firm Elemental is building half-houses to empower people in disaster struck areas.
-Not only do these new open/ collaborative relationships require distinct ways to think about time, money, and talent, either inside our outside the boundaries of the firm.
-They also encourage innovating for the greater good.
+From the first alliances in IT and healthcare in the 1970s, to modern-day ecosystems of shared value, collaboration for innovation is taking new and exciting forms.
+Take a recent creative exercise between journalists and VR specialists for a concept called immersive journalism9.
+Not only do these new collaborative relationships require new distinct ways to think about time, money, and talent, either inside our outside the boundaries of the firm, but they also encourage innovating for the greater good.

-Before I explain how companies initiate and nurture ecosystems of co-created value, let's take a brief look at what has been happening in the past10.
+Before I explain how companies initiate and nurture ecosystems of shared value, let's take a brief look at what has been happening in the past10.